rackerlabs/rackspace-how-to/content/rackconnect/rackconnect-auto-nat-feature.md

 ### Additional information

-For details
-about the RackConnect automation features, see the [RackConnect v2.0 automation features FAQ](/how-to/rackconnect-v20-automation-features-faq).
+For details about the RackConnect automation features, see the [RackConnect v2.0 automation features FAQ](/how-to/rackconnect-v20-automation-features-faq).

-If you have any questions regarding the RackConnect Auto NAT feature, contact your Support team.